 Robberg Beach, Garden Route

-Situated in Plettenberg Bay, you can walk many kilometers along the stunning white sands of Robberg that seem to stretch forever.
-Due to clear conditions and excellent facilities, Robberg beach is a hit among tourists.
+Situated in Plettenberg Bay, you can walk many kilometres along the stunning white sands of Robberg, which seem to stretch forever.
+Due to its clear conditions and excellent facilities, Robberg Beach is a hit among tourists.

-You can swim in the calm waters, surf with waves, and stroll on the long sandy beach for hours.
-Wandering along the deck and boardwalk, you can take in the breathtaking views of the majestic mountains and the ocean laid out before you.
+You can swim in the calm waters, surf the waves, and stroll on the long sandy beach for hours.
+Wandering along the deck and boardwalk, you can take in the breathtaking views of the majestic mountains and the ocean laid before you.

-Moreover, to add some excitement to your beach vacation, Robberg offers shore based seals, dolphins, and whale watching, especially during the winter months.
+Moreover, to add some excitement to your beach vacation, Robberg offers shore-based seals, dolphin, and whale watching, especially during the winter months.

 Bloubergstrand Beach, Cape Town

 Bloubergstrand literally translates to ‘blue mountain beach’ in Afrikaans.
 Situated in the city of Cape Town, Bloubergstrand is a pleasant seaside suburb.
-The Bloubergstrand beach has majestic vistas of the Atlantic Ocean and the nearby Robben Island.
+Bloubergstrand Beach has majestic vistas of the Atlantic Ocean and nearby Robben Island.

 The beach displays acrobatic surfers, windsurfers, and kite surfers.
-When you have the chance to avert your gaze from them, you can marvel at the panoramic views of the Table Mountain across Table Bay.
-The beach offers monumental sightings of the Mother City’s rock face which provides strong winds for colorful kites to soar.
+When you have the chance to avert your gaze from them, you can marvel at the panoramic views of Table Mountain across Table Bay.
+The beach offers monumental sightings of the Mother City’s rock face, which provides strong winds for colourful kites to soar.

-Taking a leisure walk along the coast can lead you towards the discovery of several white mussels which the locals extract from the sand.
+Taking a leisurely walk along the coast can lead you towards the discovery of several white mussels, which the locals extract from the sand.